iGEM-HUST-China/HUST-China-2025/wiki/engineering.md

 The hydrolysis zone of Po1f-fatase was significantly larger and yellower than that of the wild-type strain.
 Both yeasts showed a trend of increasing hydrolysis zones and colonies over time, indicating that Po1f-fatase could degrade fats well and absorb them.

-{% include figure.html image=“https://static.igem.wiki/teams/5569/en/ hong.webp” caption=“1” %}
+{% include figure.html image=“https://static.igem.wiki/teams/5569/en/hong.webp” caption=“1” %}

 ### Cycle 1.2.1 Growth Condition Exploration